 PRP harnesses the body’s own healing capacity in order to regenerate tissue.
 Studies show that the platelets in PRP treatment lock together into a 3D web after they are injected.
 Once activated this meshwork releases activated growth factors especially Platelet-Derived Growth Factors (PDGF) alpha and beta and TGF alpha.
 These growth factors stimulate healing, skin, collagen and supportive tissue production and even bone regrowth.
 Stem cells are attracted and proliferate leading to tissue regeneration and remodelling.
 This is the mechanism by which tissue is regenerated.
 Because of PRP’s effects on tissue repair and regeneration it has been banned in drug tested sport as a performance-enhancing drug.

 How long does it take?

-It takes about an hour and a half.
+It takes up to an hour and a half.
 PRP treatment is performed on our premises at the appointment time

 Can PRP be used in multiple areas?

-Yes, and can address aging tissue at every level, stimulates regeneration of skin, connective tissue, muscle and bone.
+Yes, and can address ageing tissue at every level, stimulates regeneration of skin, connective tissue, muscle and bone.

 Which facial and body areas can be treated?

 Anywhere but especially good for: jawline and lower-face; neck crinkling; crinkling skin around the eyes; cheeks and mid-face volume loss; chest and Decolletage; back of hands and arms; regrowth of areas of hair loss; acne scarring.